tobealive/docs/docs/concepts/variables.md

 To change the value of the variable you can use `=`.

-Try run the program above after removing `mut` from the first line.
+Try to run the program above after removing `mut` from the first line.

 ## Initialization vs assignment